 The offer price was determined on the basis of the assessment carried out by the advisor Mediobanca and also taking into account the capital value of EPCG, below which the Government of Montenegro would not have sold the quota especially if you consider that a part of the privatisation was carried out through an increase in capital.

-As at 31/12/2015 the investment in EPCG was stated at € 279 million in A2A's separate financial statements.
+As of 31/12/2018, investment in EPCG was booked at € 108,90 million in the A2A's separate financial statements.

 Following the BoD decision of 1 July 2017 to exercise the put option on the entire shareholding in EPCG, the investment was reclassified as "non-current assets held for sale" in accordance with IFRS 5.